Quimica-Teorica-IME/Machine_Learning_based_Hammett_constants/README.md

 The variations of the carbon charges were obtained by subtracting the charge of a carbon atom in an unsubstituted benzoic acid (or benzene) derivative from the respective carbon atom in the substituted derivatives listed above.

 The variations of the carbon charges were then used in our Machine-Learning (ML)-based procedure to calculate Hammett’s constants.
 The ML algorithm considered in the aforementioned Excel file is the Lasso Lars IC.
+The Leave-One-Out Cross Validation was also considered.

 For more information, see the preprint of our work in the link below: https://doi.org/10.26434/chemrxiv-2023-5g6gp.